The best time to take protein depends on you and your specific health goals.

 A 2005 study published in American Journal of Clinical Nutrition showed that participants who got 30% of their daily energy intake from protein felt less hungry and lost more weight.

 BENEFIT: MORE EFFECTIVE WORKOUTS

 Many proteins contain high levels of branched chain amino acids (BCAA’s).
 These help maintain muscle glycogen stores.
 Glycogen provides energy to the body… more glycogen means more energy.
 A pre-workout snack of a protein shake plus a complex carbohydrate like brown rice or oats 45 minutes before exercise can give the energy needed to go harder during workouts.

 BENEFIT: RECOVERY AND GROWTH

 A 2001 study published in American Journal of Physiology showed that post exercise is when your muscles are crying out for amino acids the most and are therefore most likely to absorb protein.
 The benefits of a post-workout protein hit for muscle growth and/or recovery are well documented.
 Give your muscles the fuel they need to recover by consuming protein after your workout.
 A 2013 study from the University of Tampa studied the effectiveness of brown rice protein vs whey protein in helping post-exercise recovery.
 The study noted that “there were no differences between the two groups”.
-Given that whey contains lactose (which can cause bloating, wind, nausea and diarrhoea in some people), brown rice protein is an ideal post-workout protein.
+Given that whey contains lactose and will not be suitable for those who are dairy and lactose intolerant, hemp is an ideal post-workout protein